 If you have been accused of tampering with a vehicle in San Diego County, call the Law Office of Joni Eisenstein today for your free consultation.
-She has over 25 years of experience fighting vehicle tampering and auto burglary cases in the San Diego courts, so you can feel confident that she can get you the outcome that you desire.
+She has vast experience fighting vehicle tampering and auto burglary cases in the San Diego courts, so you can feel confident that she can get you the outcome that you desire.

 Call 760-721-3161 for your free consultation with San Diego criminal defense attorney Joni Eisenstein today.

 If you are on the fence about hiring a defense attorney, stop thinking about it, and do it now